-The building shall be protected by an approved automatic sprinkler system complying with the LATEST edition of NFPA 13D currently adopted in Chapter 35 of the California Building Code.
+The building shall be protected by an approved automatic sprinkler system complying with the LATEST edition of NFPA 13D currently adopted in Chapter 35 of Ihe California Building Code.

-Please have the DESIGNER add appropriate NOTES and DETAILS showing the information listed below to plans that WILL BE SUBMITTED FOR PERMIT:
+to plans that WILL BE SUBMITTED FOR PERMIT:

 NOTE on the plans that these plans are in compliance with California Building and Fire Codes (1998) and District Amendment.